XxVinc07xX/AOC2024/README.md

 ## Content

-This repo contains all my soltions for the 2024 AOC
+This repo contains all my solutions for the 2024 AOC

 ## Author